Frequently Asked Questions (FAQs)

 • FNTC: FNII supports the development of more sustainable infrastructure to deliver quality services to members and residents on First Nations lands.

-How will the FMA institutions support FNII?
+How do the FMA institutions support FNII?

 The work of the other FMA institutions is complementary to FNII’s mission: